 - your partner doesn't fully cooperate

-What are the advantages and disadvantages of fertility awareness?
+What are the advantages of fertility awareness?

 The advantages of fertility awareness are that it's a natural form of contraception with no side effects.
 It can be a good choice for women who can't or don't want to use other methods of contraception for religious, cultural or health reasons.